In this post with an example I’ll try to explain the Importance of Credit Ratings in Equity Research.

 Advice for the long term investors:

-As there were good amount of corrections in many good companies, below is my current strategy:
+As there were good amount of corrections in many good companies, below was my strategy during the stock market crash of 2018, which holds good during any corrections in future as well:

 (1) DON’T FOLLOW THE CROWD, don’t panic sell your holdings.
 Just stay invested.